sigsum/sigsum-go/doc/tools.md

 # The `sigsum-verify` tool

-The `sigsum-verify` tool verifies a Sigsum proof, as created by `sigsum-submit`.
+The `sigsum-verify` tool verifies a Sigsum proof.
+It accepts both version 2 proofs, as created by the current `sigsum-submit`, and version 1 proofs, as created by older versions of `sigsum-submit`.

 The message to be verified is read from standard input.
 Like for `sigsum-submit`, by default the message is the SHA256 hash of the